Just a little distraction can make you miss that precious moment when your little pumpkin gets to take his first step!

 - A wider baby walker might actually be better since it would be difficult to fit through doors.

-- When you have a baby in a walker, endeavor to shut all access to stairs or other rooms where you don’t want your kid to get into.
+- When you have a baby in a walker, endeavor to shut all access to stairs or other emergency rooms where you don’t want your kid to get into.